cloudevents/spec/cloudevents/formats/json-format.md

 When a CloudEvents is deserialized from JSON, the presence of the `data_base64` member clearly indicates that the value is a Base64 encoded binary data, which the deserializer MUST decode into a binary runtime data type.
 The deserializer MAY further interpret this binary data according to the `datacontenttype`.
+If the `datacontenttype` attribute is absent, the decoding should MUST NOT make an assumption of JSON-formatted data (as described below for the `data` member).

 When a `data` member is present, the decoding behavior is dependent on the value of the `datacontenttype` attribute.
 If the `datacontenttype` declares the `data`